samangh/wamplv/README.md

 *   Remember to always call `Disconnect.vi` at the end.
 This will disconnect from the router and stop the communication daemon.
-Simply stopping the VI is not enough as the _lvwamp_ communication daemon runs asynchronously in the background.
+Simply stopping the VI is not enough as the _wamplv_ communication daemon runs asynchronously in the background.

 ## License